 This question was posed as the focus of a conference organized by Patrick Charbonneau (Duke Chemistry) Karen Daniels (NC State and former Duke post-doc) and Matthias Schroeter, University of Gottingen.
 There is little question that our experiments using photoelastic disks and other quasi-two-dimensional particles have yielded data that have illuminated the nature of granular behavior.
 But what differences occur between 2D to 3D systems?
 This is a very important question, since the geometric structures that appear in jammed 2D systems, force chains, may have different spatial properties when there is an added dimension.
 To address the issue of 3D granular force structures, we are developing a novel apparatus that will allow particle imaging in 3D (with some photoelastic information) and photoelastic information at the walls, where individual particles make contact.
 The particles must be confined so that we can apply arbitrary strains, something that is difficult to achieve in 2D, and even more difficult in 3D.
-Post-doc Joshua Dijksman, who is already an expert on 3D imaging, is developing this new experiment.
+Post-doc Joshua Dijksman, who is already an expert on 3D imaging, is working on this experiment.

-Network theory and granular mechanics: In other work this year, I have collaborated with mathematician Antoinette Tordesillas and her group at the University of Melbourne, Australia, and Jie Zhang in novel applications of network theory to granular packings and their mechanical stability.
+Network theory and granular mechanics: In other work, I have collaborated with mathematician Antoinette Tordesillas and her group at the University of Melbourne, Australia, and Jie Zhang in novel applications of network theory to granular packings and their mechanical stability.
 Network theory is a natural concept for granular ‘solids’ because a stressed granular system exhibits force chains—sets of grains which carry above average forces along filamentary networks.
 Our experimental data is unique in providing grain-scale information on inter-grain forces, which is essential to this type of analysis.
 Ongoing work in this direction has characterized key geometric configurations of grains that sustain stability of stressed packings, and also identified novel evolution of the associated networks as the system is deformed.

 Granular materials as a model for avalanches: Many systems exhibit avalanche phenomena.
 For instance, when a magnetic sample is placed in a changing magnetic field, oriented domains re-align with the new field direction in a complex collective manner that is responsible for Barkhausen noise.
 Real avalanches, bubble rafts, sheared granular materials, and many other locally constrained systems exhibit similar behavior, for a given class of system (universality).
 Data from shear experiments carried out several years ago by Duke Ph.D.
 Robert Hartley and me is providing an excellent test bed for avalanches models developed by theorist Karin Dahmen and her student Tyler Earnest at the University of Illinois at Urbana-Champagne.
 In particular, these experiments show good scaling behavior as a function of the density of the system, a natural control parameter.

 Jamming of ‘non-spherical’ particles: The majority of work on jamming has concentrated on particles with spherical symmetry—disks in 2D, or spheres in 3D.
 However, recent work by O’Hern et al. and Torquato et al. has shown that the nature of jamming is significantly altered if the shape of the particles is no longer spherical.
 Likewise, it is known that something as simple as the packing fraction at jamming is a sensitive function of the aspect ratio for ellipses.
-Graduate student Somayeh Farhadi and I carried out experiments to test predictions and more generally to explore jamming stress states for elliptical particles made of a photoelastic material.
+Recent PhD graduate Somayeh Farhadi and I carried out experiments to test predictions and more generally to explore jamming stress states for elliptical particles made of a photoelastic material.
 In order to obtain the same quality of data for ellipses that we can obtain for disks, there are important mathematical and computational challenges.
 We have made good progress on these, particularly on the mathematical problem of finding a computationally efficient solution for the stresses inside an ellipse that is subject to point forces.
-We are currently collecting a large body of data characterizing jamming and sheared states near jamming.
+We have collected a large body of data characterizing jamming and sheared states near jamming.